 The following GCP metadata attributes are supported for automatic tagging.

-Container and pod labels are exposed in the Web UI.
-Users can individually select the container they wish to attack.
+Container and pod labels are automatically detected by the Gremlin agent and displayed in the Web UI.
+Users can individually select the container they wish to target.
 By definition, containers of a Kubernetes Pod all share a namespace and cgroup.
 This means when Gremlin applies a network impact to one container within a Kubernetes pod, the impact will be observed for all containers in the Pod.
 Note that this does not apply to containers in Pod replicas.
-If you attack a specific Pod replica, the effect applies to containers within that replica only, and does not apply to the rest of the replicas.
+If you target a specific Pod replica, the effect applies to containers within that replica only, and does not apply to the rest of the replicas.

 What are cgroups?